macklab/ems_cv_template/README.md

 ## Generating a CV

 You can then open the file called “CV_2023.Rmd” and “knit” it (press the yarn icon at the top of your R window).
-This should generate a pdf of my resume.
+This should generate a pdf of my CV.

 ## Customizing!